AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/creating-and-managing-dashboards/edit-dashboard.md

 product-area: dashboards
 navigation-topic: create-and-manage-dashboards
 title: Edit a dashboard
 description: The purpose of the dashboard is to provide quick access to information.
-You can populate a dashboard with the following items in Adobe Workfront:
+You can populate a dashboard with the following items in Adobe Workfront - EDIT ME.
 ---

 # Edit a dashboard